ctross/STRAND/README.md

 + We teach users how to fit different kinds of network models using example data sets,
 + We compare STRAND to other software packages for network analysis, and comment on similarities and differences
 + We try to clarify any misconceptions potential users might have about Bayesian network analysis models---e.g, we show that Bayesian models with proper priors are always identifiable, that probit versus logit models are essentially equivalent, that STRAND's implementation of the SRM (Social Relations Model) is a measurement-error robust generalization of the original SRM model.
++ One thing to note, is that we use short MCMC runs (of 500 warmup, 500 samples) of a single chain in many of the examples below, just so that the tutorial has a quicker run-time.
+When using these models on real data, we recommend using several chains and running them for at least 1000 warmup and 1000 samples.
+Always check the *fit* slot of the STRAND fit object, and then use base **Stan** or **JAX** summary functions to check *rhat* and *effective sample size*.

 Basic single-layer network models